 Growing and Catching Their Own Food

 We were gardeners in the tropics, we struggled with heavy clay soil to make it productive, but once we got going we grew tropical and Mediterranean fruits and vegetables with varying success.
-We saw that some plants did better in that climate and soil than others.
+We saw that some plants did better in a tropical climate and soil than others.

-We caught our own fish and yabbies and gathered wild mangoes in season.
-We thought about collecting shell-fish to eat, but in the end it was too risky.
+We caught our own fish and yabbies in Australia, and gathered wild mangoes in season.
+We thought about collecting shellfish to eat, but in the end it was too risky.

-Sugar is king in far north Queensland, we watched the cane grow, flower, sometime be flattened by storms and the eventual harvest and transportation to the sugar mill.
+Sugar is king in Far North Queensland, we watched the cane grow, flower, sometimes be flattened by storms and the eventual harvest and transportation to the sugar mill.
 Every year the same cycle.